Advanced Settings

 The algorithms tab can be used to select the guiding algorithms you

-want to use and to fine-tune the parameters associated with them.
+want and fine-tune the parameters associated with them.
 The parameters displayed will change significantly if

 you